 Scalp Micropigmentation uses black pigment to create the illusion of hair stubble.
 So how are we able to blend with or create gray hair if we are using black pigment?
 That is because we are working in a gray monochromatic color scale and dilute our pigment to match your hair/skin tone perfectly.
 The more we dilute, the grayer and lighter the tone.
 We can blend lighter tones into existing gray hair or even strengthen the grays by adding a few medium tones to it.
 If you have gray or white hair, we would dilute our pigment with distilled water to match your hair tone.
 Here you can see the dilution scale we use for our scalp micropigmentation pigment called Folicule.

-Short Hair Color vs. Long Hair Color
+SMP with Short Hair Color vs. Long Hair Color

 Most people think that your hair color stays the same whether it is left long or cut short.
 However, this is not the case.
 Most scalp micro pigmentation clients are required to cut their hair at a short length.
 When you buzz your hair down to a zero or half guard, your hair will become a shade of gray.
 If you have light skin and light hair, those hair stubbles will be a shade of light to medium gray tone.
 And if you have dark skin and dark hair, that color will of course be a darker shade.
 Almost all guys that buzz to a short cut will have a tone to their hair that falls within the monochromatic (black/grey) spectrum.
 Gray or white hair does not appear as gray because the root hair itself is much darker than the white strand.
 Here are some examples of guys with gray/white or salt and pepper hair that we were able to color match.